c3lang/c3-web/docs/implementation-details/specification.md

 `nextcase` transfers control to another case of the innermost enclosing `switch`, or of a labelled enclosing switch if a label is supplied.
 The forms are:

 * `nextcase;` — transfer to the textually following case.
 * `nextcase expression;` — transfer to the case selected by `expression`.
 In a switch lowered to a jump table or otherwise capable of direct case selection, control is transferred directly to the matching case without re-evaluating the cases.
 In a switch lowered to an if-else chain, the cases are re-tested against `expression` starting from the first; control transfers to the first matching case.
 This form may not be used in a switch that has no condition.
+When both the `nextcase` operand and every case value are compile-time constants, the operand must match one of the cases; a `nextcase` operand that matches no case is a compile-time error.
+When either side is non-constant, no compile-time check is performed; the operand is evaluated and matched at runtime.
 * `nextcase default;` — transfer to the `default` clause.

 ### Return statement